[North Central]

 Wewoka

-Creek: April 19th The sand bass Still
+Creek: April 19th The sand bass

-sperm, so it'll be good for a while.
+full of sperm, so it'll be good for a while.

 Verdigris River: April 18th above